francislu2021/regextutorial/README.md

 # Regex Tutorial Starter Code

 Regular Expressions
 Regular Expressions, or RegEx, are helpful tools used across many programming languages to find a specified combination of characters.
 A RegEx allows the programmer to search for any variation of a string matching a pattern instead of being limited to a specific, or "literal", query.
-For example, in a large database with multiple email address entries, a RegEx pattern search of [any name]@[any domain].[any extension] will easily find all email addresses.

-In addition to being powerful search tools, regular expressions can be applied to validate formatting (e.g. passwords and email address), perform quick replacements, and assist with string splitting.
+In addition to being powerful search tools, regular expressions can be applied to validate formatting (e.g. passwords and email address for your ecommerce websites), or perform quick replacements.

 # Summary
-In this gist, we will introduce JavaScript regular expressions using the following RegEx for matching an email address.
+In this gist, we will introduce JavaScript regular expressions using the following RegEx for matching an email address shown as follow:

 /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/

-We will dissect the above RegEx into components and elaborate on each.
+We will analyze the above RegEx into components and elaborate on each.

 ## Table of Contents
 * [Anchors-and-Boundaries](#Anchors-and-Boundaries)